pgy2 am care

 UC Davis Health PGY2 Ambulatory Care Residency Learning Experiences

 The residency learning experiences will primarily be divided into block rotations and longitudinal learning experiences.
 While most rotations will be 4 weeks in duration, the residency year will include at least one 12-week rotation to allow for ambulatory care residents to follow patients longitudinally, engage in continuity of care, and gain autonomy in the clinic setting.
 Rotation schedules will be determined based on availability and resident interests.
-Rotation schedules will be designed to include all required CAGOs as well as a variety of clinical experiences and environments.
+Rotation schedules will be designed to include all required competency areas, goals, and objectives (CAGOs) as well as a variety of clinical experiences and environments.
 A minimum of 8 months will be spent in direct patient care experiences.
 Rotation schedules will be adjusted and updated quarterly, in conjunction with preparing the updated development plan.

 • Rotations can be extended or repeated per the resident’s interests